ryanaustinf/LALR/README.md

 	for each NonTerminal you made in step 4.

 6. Instantiate Interpreter in the Driver with the Tokenizer using setTokenizer(Tokenizer), NonTerminalFactory, cfg file, and code.
+The final argument is true if you want to update the grammar's parse table.
+You can set it to false if the grammar's parse table is already generated.
+The generator still needs the original CFG file however.
 7. Run the Driver by java Driver <filename> and see your code run.